rguides

 Model Deployment with Vetiver in R

-Vetiver is Posit’s official package for MLOps workflows in R. It provides a standardized way to version, deploy, and monitor machine learning models.
+Vetiver is Posit’s official package for MLOps workflows in R. It provides a standardized way to version, deploy, and monitor machine learning models through a unified model deployment pipeline.
 If you’re already using tidymodels for model building, vetiver fits naturally into your pipeline for serving predictions in production.

 This article walks through an end-to-end workflow: training a model, creating a model card, versioning with pins, deploying as a Plumber API, and serving predictions over HTTP.